gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # IANA Considerations {#IANA-Consideration}

-This document defines one new registry in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains for the protection engine identifiers.
+This document defines two new registries in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains.
+Theses registries are for the protection engine identifiers and extra cause codes for protection related errors.
 It also adds registry entries into several other registries in the Stream Control Transmission Protocol (SCTP) Parameters group:

 *  Two new SCTP Chunk Types